pkese/csproj-convert/README.md

 #### What

-This project will automatically patch old style .csproj files into dotnet core compatible ones.
+This project will automatically convert old style .csproj files into dotnet core compatible ones.

 It is based primarily on the following posts:
 http://www.natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/ (read this!)